Welsh Corgis Facts

 The breed is known for their will to learn, so owners should tap into that will sooner than later.
 Corgis require regular exercise and can do well in apartment life if adequately walked.
 When training, it’s important to avoid repetition.
 Corgis are easily bored and will lose interest in training if they fail to see the point of their owners requests.

 The Welsh Corgi survived for thousands of years because of usefulness and companionship.
 They make great pets and are hard working dogs.
 At Hello Puppies we have Corgis for sale because we know they make great family pets.
-We also select our Pembroke and Cardigan Corgis from the best breeders in the US, so you know you’re going to get a healthy and happy Corgi.
+We also select our Pembroke and Cardigan Corgis from the best rescue partners in the US, so you know you’re going to get a healthy and happy Corgi.
 If you’re thinking about adding a Corgi to your life, take our perfect puppy quiz to see if they are a good fit for your unique lifestyle and personality.
 If you have any additional questions, contact us.
 We are always happy to help find the right dog for you, no matter what breed you’re looking for.